Mountain Biking in the MRV

 - Sugarbush Resort offers trail bikes and electric “E bikes” rentals, repairs, and lessons.

 - Stark Mountain Bike Works is a full service bike shop that has been the hub for mountain bikers in the MRV for over 20 years.
 They offer biking accessories, repairs and tune-up services for those with their own bikes.
 New for 2021, a 6-day a week shuttle service from the shop at Route 17/100 intersection in Waitsfield to the Tucker Hill and Eurich Pond trailheads; call 802-496-4800 for reservations.

 Where to Stay

 - Many of our local lodges are bike-friendly, offering washing stations and lock-up storage for your equipment.

-The Mad River Riders, our local biking organization, leads up the local effort.
-They are a founding chapter of the Vermont Mountain Bike Association and have official partnerships with; the USFS-Green Mountain National Forest, VT-Forests, Parks & Recreation, the Mad River Valley Recreation District, the towns of Duxbury, Fayston, Moretown, Waitsfield, and Warren, the Catamount Trail Association, Mad River Path Association, VAST, the Vermont Land Trust, Trust for Public Land and numerous private landowners, yielding one of the broadest coalitions of landowners, land managers, and recreation and conservation groups in the nation.
+Forests, Parks & Recreation, the Mad River Valley Recreation District, the towns of Duxbury, Fayston, Moretown, Waitsfield, and Warren, the Catamount Trail Association, Mad River Path Association, VT Association of Snow Travelers, the Vermont Land Trust, Trust for Public Land, the Mad River Valley Community Fund and numerous private landowners, yielding one of the broadest coalitions of landowners, land managers, and recreation and conservation groups in the US.

 Explore All the Mountain Biking in our neck of the woods;

 While there is a ton of mountain biking to be had here in the MRV be sure to expand your mind and check out the other great trail systems just up the road from us.
-Travel north on Vermont’s fabled Route 100 to discover what the Waterbury and Stowe regions have to offer for the mountain biking set
+Travel north on Vermont’s fabled Route 100 to discover what the Waterbury and Stowe regions have to offer for mountain bikers.